 While the existence of an audit committee does not alter the need for directors to take responsibility for financial reports, audit committees can play an important role in the financial reporting process and in supporting and promoting audit quality.

 The auditor gives an independent opinion that follows after the directors’ opinion on a financial report.
 A company must have its own systems, processes and controls, as well as appropriate resources, to produce high-quality financial reports.
-Directors must not rely on the auditor in forming their own opinion on the financial report, as this would undermine the objective of an audit in providing independent assurance to members on the financial report.
+Directors must not rely on the auditor when forming their own opinion on the financial report, as this would undermine the objective of an audit, which is to provide independent assurance to members on the financial report.
 See also Information Sheet 183Directors and financial reporting (INFO 183).

-The independence of the auditor is important in promoting market confidence in the auditor’s report on the financial report.
+The independence of the auditor is important for promoting market confidence in the auditor’s report on the financial report.
 Actual and perceived independence from directors and company management, as well as the objectivity of the auditor, underpins audit quality.

 the auditor’s independence declaration, and